 Q24) Command to list modules installed in current npm

 Note: Remember not to mention npm in UPPERCASE - (Recommended)

 Ans: Name, version, description, homepage, author, contributors, dependencies − list of dependencies, repository − repository type and URL of the package, main − entry point of the package, keywords.

 Ans: REPL - Read, Eval, Print, Loop.

-It is an environment to input commands to perform REPL tasks.
-Each of the task is associated with its respective operations.
+It is an environment for input commands to perform REPL tasks.
+Each of the tasks is associated with its respective operations.

 Q27) What kind of applications can be built by Node.JS.

 Ans: DIRT, JSON, I/O Bound, Single Page applications are preferable to use Node.JS.